 Jalisco is a special place.
 The cultural heritage that this state has shared with the world is impressive.
 Whether it’s mariachis in Japan, Australians growing agaves, or cowboys training thoroughbreds in the United States, people are inspired by the culture that comes from these parts.
-The Pueblos Magicos in Jalisco are some of the best places in the state to experience that culture.
+The Pueblos Magicos in Jalisco are some of the best places to experience authentic Mexican culture.

 Table of Contents

 A lot of what Mexico is known for internationally originates in the State of Jalisco.
 The agave is a huge driver of economic activity because of the tequila boom.
 However, the pointy plant has a mythological history going back to pre-Hispanic times.
 In Tequila, it is all about the blue agave.
 However, in the hills above San Sebastian del Oeste and Tapalpa there is a wider variety of wild agaves used to make raicilla and other distilled spirits.

 The Spanish arrived in the mid-16th century, introducing horses and other livestock to the region.
 They established huge ranches in the countryside.
 Just about every corner of Jalisco has a strong equestrian culture including rodeos, racing, trail riding, horse dancing, and even bullfighting.
 There are real cowboys on working ranches in the State of Jalisco.
 It is no surprise that ranchers in the United States looked to Jalisco when they need to find expert horse trainers.

 The premise of the Pueblo Mágico program is to promote tourism to off-the-beaten-path destinations of cultural significance and a well-developed hospitality industry.
 The beaches will always be marvelous but sometimes a cultural experience will be more rewarding in the long run.[wpgmza id=”22″]